Jotis86/FinanSmart/README.md

 This section acknowledges the contributions and support from various individuals and organizations that made this project possible.

 ### Access the Web App 🌐
-You can access the Streamlit web app using the following URL:
+Explore the Streamlit web app by visiting the following link:
 [FINANSMART](https://finansmart-xdaqnporzlwnoz8fas2ben.streamlit.app/)

 ## Requirements 🛠️